whyteaz/global.hackathon/TEAMS.md

 #Team Habesha

-A proud team from Ethiopia that make it happen!
+A passionate team from Ethiopia that make it happen!

 #About Us

-Biniam Asnake - senior software engineer at Apposit LLC - Grails and Android Hacker
+Biniam Asnake - Senior software engineer at Apposit LLC - Grails and Android Hacker

-Alexander Suraphel - senior software engineer at Apposit LLC - [Gr/R]ails and everything web related
+Alexander Suraphel - Software developer at Apposit LLC - [Gr/R]ails and everything web related

 #Languages we love